XOC MAYA CALENDAR RELEASE NOTES

-Added the C type be copied to the clipboard when visible.
+Added the C Glyph Type be copied to the clipboard when visible.
 Added a column indicating whether the date is a tun ending.

 Added to the Excel example worksheet another address on MesoWeb for information on the Tablet of the 96 Glyphs.